JEdit

-jEdit is a free software text editor available under GPL-2.0-or-later.
+jEdit is a free and open-source text editor available under GPL-2.0-or-later.
 It is written in Java and runs on any operating system with Java support, including BSD, Linux, macOS and Windows.

 History

 The development of jEdit was started by Slava Pestov in 1998, who left the project in 2006, handing development to the free software community.

 Features

 jEdit includes syntax highlighting that provides native support for over 200 file formats.
 Support for additional formats can be added manually using XML files.
 It supports UTF-8 and many other encodings.

 It has extensive code folding and text folding capabilities as well as text wrapping that takes indents into account.

 The application is highly customizable and can be extended with macros written in BeanShell, Jython, ECMAScript and some other scripting languages.

 Plug-ins

 There are over 150 available jEdit plug-ins for many different application areas.

 Plug-ins are used to customize the application for individual use and can make it into an advanced XML/HTML editor, or an integrated development environment (IDE), with compiler, code completion, context-sensitive help, debugging, visual differentiation and language-specific tools.

 The plug-ins are downloaded via an integrated plug-in manager which finds and installs them along with any dependencies.
 The plugin manager will track new versions and can download associated updates automatically.